skorokithakis/django-loginas/README.md

 License
 -------

-This software is distributed under the MIT license.
+This software is distributed under the BSD license.